 - Your child's tolerance of specific medicines, procedures or therapies

 Each child’s prognosis is unique to his or her individual situation.
-Prompt and aggressive treatment based on an accurate diagnosis gives your child the best chance to overcome the tumor and any damage it may have caused.
-Treatment sometimes causes side effects, and these also affect your child’s prognosis.
-Recurrence of the tumor is sometimes possible, and this can have a significant effect as well.
+Prompt and aggressive treatment based on an accurate diagnosis gives your child the best chance to overcome their disease.
+Long-term, continuous follow-up care is essential for the management of a child diagnosed with a brain or spinal cord tumor.

 Key Points to Remember